-[68.1] Mobile home subdivision.
+Mobile home subdivision.
 A subdivision designed and/or intended primarily for the sale of lots for residential occupancy by mobile homes.
 (Added September 24, 1990, ZA90-09-01)

+Monument or Headstone Sales Establishment.
+An establishment primarily engaged in cutting, shaping, and finishing marble, granite, slate, and other stone, or engaged in buying or selling monuments or headstones for use in cemeteries of mausoleums.

-[69] Motel.
+Motel.
 See "Hotel."

-[69.1] Mural.
+Mural.
 A large-scale work of art applied to an exterior wall, or fence whose function is to be artistic in nature, rather than purely informational or signage.
 (Added September 24, 2012, ZA13-003; Amended January 22, 2018, ZA17-005)

+Museum.
+An establishment for preserving and exhibiting artistic, historical, scientific, natural, or man-made objects of interest.
+Such activity may include the sale of the objects collected and memorabilia, the sale of crafts work or artwork, boutiques, and the holding of meetings or social events.

-[69.2] Neighborhood market.
+Neighborhood market.
 An establishment that provides staple grocery items, which can include fresh vegetables, meats, delicatessen, and dairy products, specialty or gourmet food items, and non-alcoholic beverages.
-These establishments are typically less than 15,000 SF and serve those living and visiting within walking distance.
+These establishments are no more than 15,000 square feet and serve those living and visiting within walking distance.
 (Added September 24, 2012, ZA13-004)

-[70] Nightclub.
-An establishment where, in addition to the serving of any alcoholic beverages, live entertainment, both unaccompanied and accompanied by music enhanced by the use of electronic amplification, and dancing are allowed.
-(Amended March 28, 1983, ZA83-03-01)
+Newspaper/Periodical Publishing Establishment.
+An establishment that reproduces large quantities or copies of printed material for distribution such as newspapers and magazines.

-[71] Nonconforming use.
-A use of land existing at the time of the enactment of this Resolution, or at the time of a zoning amendment, which does not conform with the regulations of the use district in which it is located.
+Nonconforming use, lot or structure.
+A use, lot or structure existing and lawful at the time of the enactment of this Resolution, or at the time of a zoning amendment, which does not thereafter conform with the regulations of the district in which it is located.